Anindita123-code/Milestone3_Data_Centric/README.md

 1. As a first time visitor I should be able to view the books in the website, by either Filtering by Category name and / or searching by a book name.
 2. I should be able to register an account if I donot already possess a login-id and password to use with "Views and Reviews"
 3. As a registered user, I should be able to add a review for existing books in the website.
 So that I do not have to upload duplicate books in for sharing my review.
-4. As a registered user, I should be able to add new books to the website and then write a review for it.
-So that I have the freedom to add new books even if they are not there in the website.
+4. As a registered user, I should be able to add new books to the website and then write a review for it so that I have the freedom to add new books even if they are not there in the website.
 5. As a registered user, I should be able to view all the books in my profile page and also have the privilege of reading and writing reviews for any of the books in the website.
 6. As a registered user, I should be able to delete and edit any book information of the books that has been added by me.
 7. As a registered user, I should be able to delete and edit any reviews that has been added by me.
 However, if one of my reviews are Featured in the home page, I will not be allowed to delete or modify this.